Raez-Dev/react-typescript/README.md

 # react-typescript
-A React - Typescript to do app
+A React - Typescript for to do app